What To Expect After Your Stoma Surgery

 Around your second or third day, your stoma nurse or CNS (Colorectal Nurse Specialist) will train you how to clean your stoma and change your pouch.
 They will show you a variety of different pouch types and explain which is best suited for you.
 They will also take you through any additional products you may need such as adhesive remover sprays, barrier sprays, strips and pastes.
 You may not need all of these products.
 Everyone will have their own individual routine.
 It is a good idea to write down any questions you may have about your stoma so you can ask your stoma nurse during your training.

 Eating and drinking

-Straight after surgery you will only be able to have fluids as your bowel will have most likely gone to sleep following the surgery.
+Straight after stoma surgery you will only be able to have fluids as your bowel will have most likely gone to sleep following the operation.
 You may have a tube that goes down your nose and into your stomach to prevent vomiting.
 Once your bowel starts to ‘wake up’ you will be able to progress onto soft foods and foods that are easily digestible.
 You should be back to a fairly normal diet after a few days.
 You may hear that there are foods that you cannot eat with an ostomy including foods with a tough outer skin such as sweetcorn, popcorn, peppers, jacket potato skins etc. These foods can be tougher to digest and are more prone to causing blockages but these foods are all trial and error.
 As with everyone, food choices are individual and you may not necessarily experience any problems with any of the foods on the ‘ostomy bad list’ It is best to try a little bit of everything and see how you react.

 Getting up and about